sallyklpoon/Boriya-text-based-adventure/README.md

 #### ** Add any comments for me below this line **

+### Special Features from Comrades
+* healing takes place by each class' hit die rather than a constant value

 ### Code Requirements

 | Required Element                             | Location (line #) |